hyperledger-cacti/cacti/tools/docker/fabric-all-in-one/asset-transfer-basic-utils/README.md

 ### Scripts
  - `enrollAdmin.js` - Will enrol `admin` and store it in the wallet.
  - `registerUser.js` - Will register `appUser` and store it in the wallet.
- - `query.js` - Will run `queryAllCars` on the fabric, all cars will be printed in verbose (formatted) way.
+ - `query.js` - Will run `GetAllAssets` on the fabric, all assets will be printed in verbose (formatted) way.